 We investigate Music through a number of tasks, enabling you to develop a greater understanding of how music works and why.
 The course encourages you to explore music with a good level of freedom, whilst allowing you to access the subject through familiar starting points.
+The course is designed to be adapted to suit the interests and ambitions of the pupils.

-Whilst the course structure can be tailored to the needs of individual pupils to some extent, the intention is to introduce the class to the content of the AS Music Technology course and the equipment and software used.
+Whilst the course structure can be tailored to the needs of individual pupils to some extent, the intention is to introduce the class to the content of the GCSE Music course, with a range of tasks designed to encompass performing, composing and analysing music.
+Composition, in particular, enables us to explore different styles of music, including an introduction to some of the equipment and software used.